preloader

 • Operational guidelines – 3 copies

-To maintain active compliance, registered societies must submit an annual return to RJSC, detailing the current list of managing bodies within 14 days post-Annual General Meeting (AGM) or in January if no AGM is held.
-Furthermore, a society can be dissolved by a three-fifths majority vote of its members, and if the government is involved in the dissolution process, official permission is required.
+To maintain an active status, registered societies must submit an annual return to the RJSC, detailing the current list of managing bodies within 14 days after the Annual General Meeting (AGM), or in January if no AGM is held.
+Furthermore, a foundation can be dissolved by a three-fifths majority vote of its members.
+If the government is involved in the dissolution process, official permission is required.

-Organizations intending to register as non-profits in Bangladesh can choose from several legal entities, each suited to different operational scopes and goals:
+Organizations planning to register as non-profits in Bangladesh can choose from several legal entities, each suited to different operational scopes:

-• Society or Foundation: Typically registered under the Societies Registration Act of 1860, ideal for entities focused on social, cultural, and educational endeavors.
+• Society or Foundation: Registered under the Societies Registration Act of 1860, ideal for entities focused on social, cultural, and educational endeavors.

 • Charitable Trust: Governed by the Trust Act of 1882, suitable for organizations aiming to provide financial, healthcare, or educational support.